Olunga: Kenya star named J1-League MVP after winning Golden Boot | Goal.com

 Olunga: Kenya star named J1-League MVP after winning Golden Boot

-Kenya international Michael Olunga has been crowned as the J1-League Most Valuable Player (MVP) for the concluded 2020 season.
+Kenya international Michael Olunga has been crowned as the J1-League's Most Valuable Player (MVP) for the concluded 2020 season.

+The lanky striker scored 28 goals for Kashiwa Reysol and helped them to a seventh-place finish in the concluded season.

 Olunga played a great role for the club and his influence led to his crowning as the best in the concluded season.